Skip to main content

 Reviewed by Gaël Thirion on

-Hiring teams want proof you can run the forecourt and the store.
-These examples show how to present operations, safety, team leadership, and commercial judgment with credibility.
+Hiring teams want clear evidence that you can manage both the forecourt and the store.
+These examples demonstrate how to present your experience in operations, safety, team leadership, and commercial judgment credibly.

 Example of a service station manager cover letter for a retail fuel position